IagoLast/cartojs-react-example/README.md

   }
 ```

-The simplest `onDataChanged` callback could be one that just updates the react internal state:
+The simplest `onDataChanged` callback could be one that just updates the React internal state:

 ```javascript
 onDataChanged = (data) => {